Buddha's delight: Etymology

 The dish is usually made with at least 10 ingredients, although more elaborate versions may comprise 18 or even 35 ingredients.
 If 18 ingredients are used, the dish is called luóhàn quánzhāi (simplified: 罗汉全斋; traditional: 羅漢全齋; Jyutping: lo4hon3 cyun4zaai1).

 In China and Hong Kong, when served exclusively using only the most flavor-packed vegetarian ingredients, such as pickled tofu or sweet bean curds, it is known as tián suān zhāi (甜酸齋 (甜酸斋); literally "sweet and sour vegetarian dish").

 Tradition

 As suggested by its name, it is a dish traditionally enjoyed by Buddhists, but it has also grown in popularity throughout the world as a common dish available in Chinese restaurants (though often not including all of the ingredients) as a vegetarian option.
 It is traditionally served in Chinese households on the first day of the Chinese New Year, stemming from the old Buddhist practice that one should maintain a vegetarian diet in the first five days of the new year, as a form of self-purification.
-Some of the rarer ingredients, such as fat choy and arrowhead, are generally only eaten at this time of year.
+Some of the rarer ingredients, such as fat choy and arrowhead, are generally eaten only at this time of year.

 Traditionally eggs and dairy are not permitted.

-Alliums and some other vegetables (wǔ hūn) are not used in Buddha's delight, as they are frowned upon in Buddhist cuisine.
+Alliums and some other vegetables (五葷 (五荤, wǔ hūn): garlic, leek, scallion, shallot, asafoetida) are not used in Buddha's delight, as they are frowned upon in Buddhist cuisine.